mykelalvis/FATESRD/Other/fate-core-SRD.md

 Amanda's temple guardians only have Average (+1) [[Athletics]], but there are five of them, so they roll Superb (+5) for the purposes of the contest.

-When you stack advantages, each person takes a [[Create Advantage]] action as usual, and gives whatever free invocations they get to a single character.
-Remember that multiple free invocations from the same aspect can stack.
+When you stack advantages, each person takes a [[Create Advantage]] action as usual, and gives whatever [[free invocation]]s they get to a single character.
+Remember that multiple [[free invocation]]s from the same aspect can stack.

 Zird and Cynere want to set Landon up for an extremely big hit on Tremendor, the much-feared giant of the Northern Wastes.

-Both Cynere and Zird roll to [[Create Advantage]] on their turns, resulting in three free invocations on a Flashy Distraction they make from Zird's magical fireworks (which succeeded to create the advantage) and Cynere's glancing hits (which succeeded with style to add two more free invocations).
+Both Cynere and Zird roll to [[Create Advantage]] on their turns, resulting in three [[free invocation]]s on a Flashy Distraction they make from Zird's magical fireworks (which succeeded to create the advantage) and Cynere's glancing hits (which succeeded with style to add two more [[free invocation]]s).

 They pass those to Landon, and on his turn, he uses them all for a gigantic +6 to his attack.